 PAIs are typically comprised of one or more virulence-associated genes and “mobility” genes (i.e., integrases and transposases) that mediate movements between various genetic elements (e.g., plasmids, and chromosomes) and among different bacterial strains.

 The presence of pathogenicity islands (PAIs) in the genomes of bacterial pathogens is one of the main features that differentiate them from closely related nonpathogenic strains or species.

 The major properties of PAIs are as follows:

 - Pathogenicity islands have one or more virulence genes

-- PAIs are large organized group of genes, usually 100 to 200 kb in size.
+- PAIs are large organized groups of genes, usually 100 to 200 kb in size.

-- They are found with parts of the genome associated with mobile genetic elements and causes genetic instability
+- They are found with parts of the genome associated with mobile genetic elements and cause genetic instability

 - These islands typically have different guanine plus cytosine content than the rest of the bacterial genome.

 Few examples of the very large number of pathogenicity islands of human pathogens are:

 |Escherichia coli||PAI I536||Alpha hemolysin, fimbriae, adhesions, in urinary tract infections.|